DATA 419 — NLP — Fall 2025

 oh you bad bad bad boy you hurt me bad

-When considering single start-of-sentence and end-of-sentence tokens, this corpus has:
+When considering single end-of-sentence (but not start-of-sentence) tokens, this corpus has:

 • oh — (1)